arturschmal/Winc-assignment-SuperPy-CLI/readme.md

 #### buy
 With the buy command you can add a product to the stock.
 Submit the productname, the price for which it is bought and the expiration date By default the buying date is set to the current day.
-To use another date for buying you can use the "advance_time" command to change the day.
+To use another date for buying you can use the "advance_time" command to change the current date.
+Note that you should always enter dates in YYYY-MM-DD format.

 To add an apple bought for €0.50 with expiration date 2022-09-20:
 ```